Patchethium/Azalea/README.md

 We don't provide a pre-built binary yet, as the project is still in heavy development.
 You can build it yourself by following the instructions below.

 > [!IMPORTANT]
-> Accroding to [here](https://github.com/oven-sh/bun/issues/13076), `bun` has a bug on non-Linux platforms.
+> According to [here](https://github.com/oven-sh/bun/issues/13076), `bun` has a bug on non-Linux platforms.
 The issue is with `css-tree` which `UnoCSS` depends on.
 Before it gets fixed, we will be using `pnpm` instead.

 ## Development